MatheusRich/matheusrich.github.io/_drafts/2023-in-review.md

     </li>
     <li>
       <p>
        Ruby's <a href="https://react.dev/">Data class</a>: I love it!
-It makes creating value objects very easy, and helps with immutability too.
+It makes creating <a href="https://thoughtbot.com/blog/value-object-semantics-in-ruby">value objects</a> very easy, and helps with immutability too.
 I've used a lot on my open-source projects.
       </p>
     </li>
     <li>
       <p>
-        <a href="">LLMs</a>: They became much more popular this year.
+        <a href="https://thoughtbot.com/blog/what-llms-are-in-ai">LLMs</a>: They became much more popular this year.
         (You can notice the difference with me referring to ChatGPT as "OpenAI" in last year's review 🙈).
         We went
         basically from having a single player in the market, to having multiple